 BM TRADA fire door install

 We can supply doors for you or fit internal fire doors you have already sourced.
-AJM Fire Safety are members of the BM-Trada Fire Door trained.
+AJM Fire Safety are members of the BM-Trada Q-Mark Fire Door Installation Scheme.
 Poorly fitted fire doors that do not follow the manufacturer’s instructions are useless.
 Therefore they put you at risk of voiding your certification.
 They can also lead to loss of life, loss of property and huge fines issued under the Fire Safety Order.